kanaka/mal/process/guide.md

   arguments: `binds` and `exprs`.
 Bind (`set`) each element (symbol) of the binds list to the respective element of the `exprs` list.

-* Add support to `printer.qx` to print functions values.
+* Add support to `printer.qx` to print function values.
 A string literal like "#\<function>" is sufficient.

 * Add the following special forms to `EVAL`: